OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/tools-and-resources.md

 title: Tools & Resources
 description: A collection of tools and resources regarding open science and open science best practices.
 ---

-Maybe add a paragraph what this collection is about and a few keywords for each entry?
+Maybe add a paragraph what this collection is about and additionally a few keywords for each entry?
+Or use fewer abbreviations.

 ---